Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Results

 For each electro-nuclear BO state, we have computed the entanglement content through the von Neumann entropy, either using Eq.~\eqref{eq:density_operator_R} or Eq.~\eqref{eq:density_operator_x} for the discrete FGH representation of the reduced density matrices and Eq.~\eqref{eq:entropy}, with the obtained set of eigenvalues $\{ \lambda_i \}$.
-The high amount of oscillations in the vibrational grid makes that in practice the number of points in the FGH representation of the nuclear grid is larger than the one in the electronic grid ($M>N$).
-In Fig.~\ref{fig:entropy_H2+}, we include the von Neumann entropy associated with the vibronic bound states of the electronic states $1\sigma_g$ and $2\sigma_g$.
+The high amount of oscillations in the vibrational grid makes that in practice the number of points in the FGH representation of the nuclear grid be larger than the one in the electronic grid ($M>N$).
+In Fig.~\ref{fig:entropy_H2+}(a), we include the von Neumann entropy associated with the vibronic bound states of the electronic states $1\sigma_g$ and $2\sigma_g$.
 Both cases exhibit a monotonic increase in the amount of entanglement $S$ with the vibrational excitation $v$ and satisfy $S_{1\sigma_g,v} < S_{2\sigma_g,v}$.
-The latter effect is related to the spatial extension of the vibrational wave function.
-In general, the more spread of the WF in the configuration space, the more delocalization and then its related entropy increases.
-In fact, above the dissociation threshold the vibronic wave functions pertain to the nuclear continuum (states with infinite extension) and the entanglement must diverge for the exact continuum states.
+The latter effect is in principle related to the spatial extension of the vibrational WF.
+In general, the more spreading of the WF in the configuration space, the more delocalization and then its related entropy increases.
+In fact, above the dissociation threshold the vibronic WFs pertain to the nuclear continuum (states with infinite extension) and the entanglement must diverge for the exact continuum states.
 The entanglement for the electronic state $1\sigma_g$ has a convex curvature, whereas that for $2\sigma_g$ has a concave curvature.
 A more detailed explanation is given below using a simplified approach for the reduced densities in Eq.~\eqref{eq:density_operator_x}.